Redux-Utils/react-native-redux-persist/JS.README.md

 import AsyncStorage from "@react-native-async-storage/async-storage";

-import { persistReducer, persistStore } from "react-native-redux-persist";
+import { persistReducer, persistStore } from "react-native-redux-persist2";

 // Example of a reducer
 const exampleSlice = createSlice({